CharanCodeCraft/Bug_hunting/Clientside injection(XSS)/readme.md

 * Don't forget to encode
 * To bypass CSP if it allows script to run from other source(Script-src: *) so we can use blind xss technique
     * U can use csp evaluator
+* Always try adding &random=parameter to get request to see how’s it being handled
 ## Blind XSS
 * It is smiliar to stored xss but we are just aiming at companies systems like support team or any other who uses to monitor the sent data with there company account
 * To find this xss u need to look for endpoint which passes data to there system like contact us or support team or user data used to moitor some kind of stuff